Arctic tern: Conservation status

-The total population for the arctic tern is estimated at more than two million individuals, with more than half of the population in Europe.
+The total population of the Arctic tern is estimated at more than two million individuals, with more than half of the population in Europe.
 The breeding range is very large, and although the population is considered to be decreasing, this species is evaluated as a species of least concern by the IUCN.
 Arctic terns are among the species to which the Agreement on the Conservation of African-Eurasian Migratory Waterbirds applies.

 The population in New England was reduced in the late nineteenth-century because of hunting for the millinery trade.
 Exploitation continues in western Greenland, where the population of the species has been reduced greatly since 1950.
-In Iceland, the Arctic tern has been regionally uplisted to Vulnerable as of 2018, due to the crash of sandeel (Ammodytes spp.) stocks.
+In Iceland, the Arctic tern has been regionally uplisted to vulnerable as of 2018, due to the crash of sand eel (Ammodytes spp.) stocks.

-At the southern part of their range, the Arctic tern has been reducing in numbers.
+In the southern part of its range, the Arctic tern has been declining in numbers.
 Much of this is due to a lack of food.
 However, most of these birds' range is extremely remote, with no apparent trend in the species as a whole.
 The Arctic terns' dispersal pattern is affected by changing climatic conditions, and its ability to feed in its Antarctic wintering is dependent on sea-ice cover, but unlike breeding species, it is able to move to a different area if necessary, and can be used as a control to investigate the effect of climate change on breeding species.

 Cultural depictions

 The Arctic tern has appeared on the postage stamps of several countries and dependent territories.
 The territories include Åland, Alderney, and Faroe Islands.
 Countries include Canada, Finland, Iceland, and Cuba.

 The Arctic tern was featured prominently in a sketch on the improv comedy television show Whose Line Is It Anyway? involving Colin Mochrie and Ryan Stiles.
-In the sketch, Colin alluded the call of the arctic tern to sounding like the band name Backstreet Boys.
+In the sketch, Colin compared the call of the Arctic tern to the sound of the band name Backstreet Boys.

+A European constellation of weather satellites in polar orbits is named EPS-Sterna in reference to the bird's long migrations.